ChengHsiangLu/Final-Project/README.md

 down <- get_downregulated(res_df)
 write.csv(as.data.frame(down), file = "~/Desktop/GDC/down.csv")
 ```
-127 genes are listed in "up.csv" and 74 genes are listed in "down.csv".
+127 genes are listed in "up.csv" and 74 genes are listed in "down.csv", 201 genes in total.

 After getting up and down csv files, I save them as txt files.
 Then, I use the [GSEA](http://www.gsea-msigdb.org/gsea/msigdb/annotate.jsp) website and put all my up list genes into it.